skip to main content

 David has served as a court-appointed Special Master in environmental lawsuits in New Jersey.
 He regularly mediates environmental disputes and is a qualified mediator under New Jersey court rules, with a specialized focus on matters involving environmental laws and issues, including insurance-related claims.
 He has been selected by the United States District Court for the District of New Jersey to serve on the District’s Panel of Mediators and has continued to be appointed to successive terms on the panel.

-David is a past President of the American College of Environmental Lawyers (ACOEL), where he currently co-chairs the International Pro Bono Committee with a focus on leading and continuing ACOEL’s efforts in developing pro bono projects in Cuba.
+David is a past President of the American College of Environmental Lawyers (ACOEL) and was the first New Jersey attorney appointed to fellowship in the College.
+He currently co-chairs the International Pro Bono Committee with a focus on leading and continuing ACOEL’s efforts in developing pro bono projects in Cuba.
 Among his speeches in international settings have been presentations at Oxford University's Smith School of Enterprise and the Environment, and at the XI International Convention on Environment and Development in Havana, Cuba.
 Since 2015, he has led and participated in several multi-day symposia in Havana with Cuban counterparts and ACOEL colleagues on reinvigorating and expanding U.S./Cuba environmental cooperation, as has also participated in related webinars.
+He is also a regular contributor to ACOEL’s blog on environmental law topics

 Results may vary depending on your particular facts and legal circumstances.